Laura Prepon: 2011–present

 In early 2011, Prepon guest-starred in an episode of the ABC police procedural drama Castle as an actress studying for the role of Nikki Heat, a character created by Nathan Fillion's title character.
 Prepon had been working on a web series, Neighbros, which she directed and edited, starring her then-boyfriend Scott Michael Foster.
 They had sold the series to Comedy Central.
 In February 2011, she was cast as the title character Chelsea Newman on the NBC sitcom Are You There, Chelsea?, based on Chelsea Handler's 2008 book Are You There, Vodka?
 It's Me, Chelsea.
-NBC premiered the show on January 11, 2012, and cancelled it on May 11, 2012.
+NBC premiered the show on January 11, 2012, and canceled it on May 11, 2012.
 She guest-starred in the TBS sitcom Men at Work.
 In mid-2012, Prepon signed on to co-star with Taylor Schilling in the Netflix original comedy-drama series Orange Is the New Black, based on Piper Kerman's 2010 memoir Orange Is the New Black: My Year in a Women's Prison.
 She was cast as Alex Vause, a former drug importer and girlfriend of Piper Chapman (Schilling).
 The series premiered on July 11, 2013.
 Prepon was a regular in the first season, but appeared in only four of the 13 episodes in the second season.
 She returned as a series regular in the third season.

 In 2016, Prepon and nutritionist Elizabeth Troy co-wrote The Stash Plan, a wellness book that draws on Prepon's experiences eating organic foods since she was a child, and her struggles with weight, low energy, and digestive issues.
-The book debuted at #10 under "Advice, How-To & Miscellaneous" on The New York Times Best Seller list.
+The book debuted at No. 10 under "Advice, How-To & Miscellaneous" on The New York Times Best Seller list.
 Since publishing The Stash Plan, Prepon has expanded her cooking career, launching a line of kitchenware products called PrepOn Kitchen and regularly posting instructional videos online.

 In 2016, Prepon appeared in the psychological thriller The Girl on the Train, based on Paula Hawkins' novel of the same name.
 In 2017, she played Charlotte opposite Sam Elliott in The Hero.
 Prepon directed the tenth episode of Orange Is the New Black's fifth season, titled "The Reverse Midas Touch".
 On April 30, 2022, it was announced that Prepon would have a guest appearance in the follow-up sitcom, That '90s Show.
 That 90's Show debuted January 19, 2023 on Netflix.

 Personal life

-Prepon was in a relationship with her That '70s Show co-star's brother Christopher Masterson from 1999 to 2007.
+Prepon was in a relationship with Christopher Masterson, Danny Masterson's brother, from 1999 to 2007.
 She later dated Scott Michael Foster for several years, but said in 2013 they had broken up.

-In August 2017, Prepon gave birth to her and fiancé actor Ben Foster's daughter.
+In August 2017, Prepon gave birth to a daughter with fiancé actor Ben Foster.
 Prepon and Foster married in June 2018.
 Their second child, a son, was born in February 2020.
+Ben Foster filed for divorce from Prepon on November 12, 2024, citing “irreconcilable differences”.

 Prepon became a Scientologist in 1999.
 In 2021, she revealed that she had not practiced Scientology since 2016 and it was no longer a part of her life.